cliffano/bruce-ng/docs/index.md

 ## Bruce-Ng

-Bruce-Ng is a collection of utility libraries and tools that I put together to save myself a considerable amount of time from doing repetitive tasks.
+Bruce-Ng is a collection of utility libraries and tools that I piece together to save myself a considerable amount of time from having to do repetitive tasks.

 ### Tools